masc-ucsc/docs/docs/pyrope/07-typesystem.md

 comptime assert t1 equals v1
 ```

-While `var` statement declares a new variable instance which can also have an
+While the `var` statement declares a new variable instance that can also have an
 associated type, the `type` statement declares a type without any instance.
 The `type` keyword also allows for expressions to build more complex types.
 All the elements in the type expression are treated as "type of".
 E.g: `type x